 2018 REU (Research Experience for Undergraduates) program in Computational and Applied Mathematics

-In the summer of 2018, we plan to offer several research projects, including the following:
+In the summer of 2018, we offered several research projects, including the following:

 Organization of multinucleated cells

 With plentiful nutrients, free living cells continuously grow and divide.
 Recent mathematical modeling has revealed the mechanisms by which cells monitor their size and use this information to decide when they should divide.
 However, many organisms, including fungi (and even cell types in our own bodies, such as muscle cells) are multinucleated, that is a single cell contains many nuclei sharing a single bag of fluid.
 As these cells grow, individual nuclei must choose when to divide.
 But if all nuclei were to divide at once then there would be chaos within the cell.
 Accordingly the nuclei must decide collectively which nuclei will divide.
 Ideally, nuclei would take it in turns to divide (so that a single nucleus does not get to populate the entire cell with its offspring, at the cost of the others).
 How does the nuclear college make this decision?
 We will use modeling and experiments to study nuclear replication in the model fungus Neurospora crassa, studying how division rates are affected by the lineage that a nucleus is in, as well as the cues it receives from the surrounding cell (e.g. the amount of surrounding space).
 Our goal is to develop mechanistic models for how nuclei use information to make decisions both individually and collectively.

 Patterns of Lyme disease